 Festivals and events are held all year long.
 In March, the Great Plates Festival celebrates local restaurants and raises money for charity.
 The Taste of Fort Collins is a two-day family-friendly food and music festival held in June, and FORToberfest is an October celebration with live music and local craft beer.

-What are the top things to do in Fort Collins?
+Top things to do in Fort Collins

 On hot summer days, most everyone in Fort Collins finds their way to the 6.5-mile-long Horsetooth Reservoir to take part in one water-related activity or another.
 Boating, jet skiing, and kayaking are popular on the calm waters.
 The reservoir is also a great spot for hooking walleye and bass from shore or boat.